-Bonny Barrette holds barrettes, hair ornaments, scrunchies and earrings!
-As a beginner’s sewing project, she’s perfect, because she’s a cinch to sew from fabric scraps and yarn, and will take only about an hour to make.
+As a beginner’s sewing project, she’s a cinch to sew from fabric scraps and yarn, by hand or sewing machine, and teaches the basics of sewing a curved line.
+Either way, this free pattern should take only about an hour to make.

 - Fabric scraps for bonnet, enough to cut two 11″ circles

-- cream or skin colored fabric for doll head, enough to cut two 6″ circles
+- skin colored fabric for doll head, enough to cut two 6″ circles

-- craft yarn, 12 strands, each 3 yards long
+- yarn (at least worsted weight), 12 strands, each 3 yards long

 - fibre fill or other stuffing (I used an old cotton bed sheet ripped in strips as stuffing)